Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Conclusion

 \section{Conclusion}

 We have presented SQUINT---a nanoscale quantum-sensing framework that combines molecular electron spins, ultra-sensitive mechanical spin readout, and high-fidelity dynamical decoupling.
 Using dipolar decoupling with the XYXYd sequence, we achieve coherence times of $\orderof 400~\mu\mathrm{s}$ in a nanoscale ensemble of $\sim 140$ electron spins.
-These capabilities enable frequency-selective sensing of nanotesla-scale RF magnetic field, as well as detection and spectroscopy of local nuclear-spin ensembles, including ${}^1$H and $\sim 36$ naturally abundant ${}^{13}$C spins that dominate the observed signal.
+These capabilities enable frequency-selective sensing of nanotesla-scale RF magnetic fields, as well as detection and spectroscopy of local nuclear-spin ensembles, including ${}^1$H and $\sim 36$ naturally abundant ${}^{13}$C spins that dominate the observed signal.

 In the present measurements, these nuclear signals originate from nuclei within the OX063 radical itself; however, synthesizing isotopically purified radicals using other isotopes (e.g., $^{12}$C, $^2$H) to suppress the probe's intrinsic nuclear-spin bath \cite{Jeschke2025} would reduce background contributions and extend the same protocol to nuclei in an external target molecule.
 Notably, the readout parameters demonstrated here support operation with small sensor-spin ensembles, enabling unit-SNR detection of $\orderof 40$ electron spins in $1$~s of acquisition, corresponding to an OX063 concentration of $\orderof 60~\mu\mathrm{M}$ for a $1$~aL detection volume.
-With near-term improvements in readout efficiency, the platform is projected to reach single-electron sensitivity to nanotesla-scale magnetic fields and to detect individual ${}^1$H spins at nanoscale separations.
+With the near-term improvements in mechanical readout quantified in Section~\ref{sec:sensitivity}, the platform is projected to reach single-electron sensitivity to nanotesla-scale magnetic fields and to detect individual ${}^1$H spins at nanoscale separations.

 While the experiments here used SiNW force sensors and trityl-OX063 radicals, the SQUINT platform is not specific to either one.
 State-of-the-art force transducers such as membrane and string resonators \cite{Prumbaum2025, Gisler2022, Reinhardt2016} can be integrated into the same sensing framework for enhanced force sensitivity.
 Similarly, the platform is compatible with a broad range of molecular spin systems, including chemically engineered molecular qubits with extended coherence times obtained by tailoring the local nuclear spin environment \cite{Zadrozny2015,Atzori2016}.